jxnl/blog/docs/writing/posts/low-hanging-fruit.md

 3. Avoiding the overhead of generating embeddings for every possible question variant

 By focusing on these low-hanging fruit opportunities, you can significantly enhance the performance and usability of your RAG search system, ultimately providing a better experience for your users.

+If you have any questions about these details, please leave a comment below and let's get a conversation started.
+My goal really is to bring the unconscious conscious and being able to answer questions will really help me clarify my own thinking.